 Neighbourhood watch: Limpertsberg

 Luxembourgish and expat families occupy this district that still retains some beautiful old houses.
 Part of the north-west of Luxembourg City, it borders Glacis and the Grand Duchess Charlotte Bridge (Red Bridge), which connects Limpertsberg to the district of Kirchberg.
-The quarter has nearly 11,000 inhabitants, yet retains a leafy residential feel.
+The quarter has some 11,067 inhabitants, yet retains a leafy residential feel.

 A little background ...

 Limpertsberg was developed after the dismantling of the fortress of Luxembourg in 1867, but it wasn't the urban district it is today.
 That sprung up in the 20th century.
-Two aspiring gardeners, Jean Soupert and Pierre Notting, transformed the barren land into a rose-growing district in 1855, creating a unique nursery that established the area as an international rose-growing centre by the 1880s.
+However it started when two aspiring gardeners, Jean Soupert and Pierre Notting, transformed the barren land into a rose-growing district in 1855, creating a unique nursery that established the area as an international rose-growing centre by the 1880s.